-^{5 &}quot;Water, Sanitation & Hygiene for accelerating and sustaining progress on Neglected Tropical Diseases; a global strategy 2015-2020", World Health Organization, 2015. https://apps.who.int/iris/bitstream/handle/10665/182735/ WHO FWC WSH 15.12 eng.pdf?sequence=1
+5 "Water, Sanitation & Hygiene for accelerating and sustaining progress on Neglected Tropical Diseases; a global strategy 2015-2020", World Health Organization, 2015. https://apps.who.int/iris/bitstream/handle/10665/182735/WHO_FWC_WSH_15.12_eng.pdf?sequence=1

 WASH in schools

 Lack of WASH puts everyone's health and chances of survival at risk - particularly children, who are the most vulnerable.
 Malnutrition and repeated episodes of diarrhoea during childhood caused by WASH-related diseases can impair physical growth and cognitive function throughout later life.
 As a result, children that live long enough to attend school often start school at a disadvantage.